sssaaapuyoy/SpotiPie/README.md

 # Spotify Playlist Downloader 🎵

-Welcome to the **Spotify Playlist Downloader**!
+Welcome to the **SpotiPie**!
 This Python script allows you to download all tracks from any Spotify playlist using the **spotdl** tool.
 The script fetches track details using the **Spotify API**, and then proceeds to download the songs in parallel, making the process faster and more efficient.

 ---